Catholic social teaching: Pope Francis

 The order of creation demands that a priority be given to those human activities that do not cause irreversible damage to nature, but which instead are woven into the social, cultural, and religious fabric of the different communities.
 In this way, a sober balance is achieved between consumption and the sustainability of resources.

 Francis' apostolic exhortation Gaudete et exsultate emphasized the call to perfect charity, based on the "service of your brothers and sisters" (No. 14) and the church's social-teaching tradition.

 Principles

-No official canon of principles or documents exists.
+No official canon of principles or documents exists, according to the Australian Catholic Social Justice Council.

 Human dignity

 Human dignity is a principle of Catholic social thought.
 According to the church's catechism, "Being in the image of God, the human individual possesses the dignity of a person, who is not just something, but someone.
 He is capable of self-knowledge, of self-possession, and of freely giving himself and entering into communion with other persons.
 And he is called by grace to a covenant with his Creator, to offer him a response of faith and love that no other creature can give."